nishitgaur99/business-innovation-and-management-projects/msc-consultancy-lifecycle-strategy-framework/README.md

 *MSc Innovation and Technology Management*

 ## Overview
 This project involved developing a comprehensive, data-driven lifecycle strategy and decision framework to support organisations in making informed operational, commercial, and sustainability decisions.
-The framework spans the full product lifecycle—from specification and sourcing to manufacturing, use, and end-of-life—and integrates a range of analytical, strategic, and process-improvement tools.
+The framework spans the full product lifecycle (from specification and sourcing to manufacturing, use, and end-of-life) and integrates a range of analytical, strategic, and process-improvement tools.

 ## Overall Lifecycle Framework
 <img src="lifecycle_framework.png" width="850">